 6. The player must throw the ball from behind and over the head, and

 At a throw-in, the ball must come from behind and come over the player’s head.
 The reason for this part of the rules is to define the technique of how a throw-in should be taken.

-If this wasn’t specified a player may throw the ball under-arm, or from the chest, or even sideways from the hip.
+If this wasn’t specified, a player might throw the ball underarm, or from the chest, or even sideways from the hip.
 There would be no set method of throwing the ball.